paocarvajal1912/Supervised_Credit_Risk_Classification/README.md

 Similarly, the large loan size (4+ standard deviations above average) pushes the prediction even further toward high risk, with a substantial SHAP value of 6.51.
 This is a dominant factor that almoves the prediction from low risk to high risk when considered alongside the debt-to-income ratio.

 ---

 ## Conclusions:

 * The **IBA** shows an improvement from 98% in Model 1 to 99% in Model 2 when applying oversampling.
-This improvement is primarily due to same increase in the recall for hig-risk loans.
+This improvement is due to increase in the recall for hig-risk loans.

-The incremental benefit of applying imbalance is:
- - Correct identification of additional 6 high-risk loans
- - Correct identification of additional 6 healthy loans
- - Missclassification of 15 healthy loans as highly risky

-If we assumed that the benefit of preventing taking a bad loan is larger than the opportunity cost of not taking a good loan, then we prefer using the model with the imbalance treatment, which is slighly better overall than the regular logistic model.
-However, any of both models are highly accurate.
+If we assumed that the benefit of preventing taking a bad loan is larger than the opportunity cost of not taking a good loan, then we prefer using the model 2 with the imbalance treatment, which is slighly better overall than the regular logistic model.

 The features that more contributed to determine risk are debt-to-income-ratio, derogatory marks, and loan size.
 The other features has significantly less importance, but none has zero contribution.